JaneliaSciComp/hortacloud/README.md

 ## Deployment

-Visit the [documentation website](https://hortacloud.janelia.org/docs/administration/aws/) to learn how to deploy this system to your AWS account.
+[See the documentation](https://hortacloud.janelia.org/docs/administration/aws/) to learn how to deploy this system to your AWS account.